The gassy messenger: N2 and O2 are also greenhouse gases

 Background

-In an earlier entry I cataloged where CO2's heat trapping property should but doesn’t repeat.
-Having found that CO2 doesn’t repeat (at least at any significant level so as to be measurable or notable) I set out, to explain why CO2's heat trapping doesn’t repeat?: why is it that we think it does?
-My conclusion is very disturbing: the foundation argument or premise of 'heat trapping, climate changing, CO2 does not appear to be consistent with the related fundamental laws and textbook knowledge of physics, and Raman spectroscopy has been completely overlooked.
+repeat?: why is it that we think it does?
+My conclusion is disturbing: the foundation argument or premise of 'heat-trapping, climate changing, CO2 does not appear to be consistent with the related fundamental laws and textbook knowledge of physics, and Raman spectroscopy has been completely overlooked.
 I have found all of the foundation arguments can be (easily) challenged, just by studying these laws in detail.
-Inspired by the work of Galileo, I am calling this entry ‘The Gassy Messenger’: I also thought of calling it after the mysterious dark energy and dark matter ‘the dark climate', and its 'dark gases’.
+Inspired by the work of Galileo, I am

 Introduction

-Modern climate science's fundamental premise - by all parties in the great climate debate - is that the greenhouse gases (around 2% of the atmosphere) absorb radiant infrared (IR) heat (as derived by IR spectroscopy), and are (to some proponents) a main climate driver because of this special property.
-This premise has its origins with the John Tyndall 1859 thermopile infrared gas analysis experiment.
+Modern climate science's fundamental premise - by all parties in the great climate debate - is that the greenhouse gases (around 2% of the atmosphere) absorb radiant infrared (IR) heat (as derived by IR spectroscopy) and are (to some proponents) a main climate driver because of this unique property.
+This premise originates in the John Tyndall 1859 thermopile infrared gas analysis experiment.
 The (remaining) non-greenhouse gases (N2 nitrogen and O2 oxygen) are distinguished from the greenhouse gases by their inferred inability to absorb (infrared) heat - deduced from the same experiment.
-Modern practical application of Tyndall's apparatus , the thermopile, suggest he (and many scientists today) confused absorption with opacity - a property of light.
+Modern practical application of Tyndall's apparatus, the thermopile, suggests he (and many scientists today) confused absorption with opacity - a property of light.Below is a typical reference to a greenhouse effect definition and typical atmospheric spectrograph:

-Although Earth's atmosphere is 90% opaque to long wave IR radiation, the vast majority of the atmosphere is not composed of gases that cause the greenhouse effect.
+Although Earth's atmosphere is 90% opaque to long-wave IR radiation, the vast majority of the atmosphere is not composed of gases that cause the greenhouse effect.
 Molecular nitrogen (N2) and oxygen (O2) make up roughly 98% of our atmosphere, and neither is a greenhouse gas.
 So, although the greenhouse effect is very powerful, a very small fraction of Earth's atmospheric gases generate the effect.

 Fig.4.
 Absorption of ultraviolet, visible, and infrared radiation by various gases in the atmosphere.
 Most of the ultraviolet light (below 0.3 microns) is absorbed by ozone (O3) and oxygen (O2).
 Carbon dioxide has three large absorption bands in the infrared region at about 2.7, 4.3, and 15 microns.
 Water has several absorption bands in the infrared, and even has some absorption well into the microwave region.
 There is already sufficient CO2 in the atmosphere to absorb almost all of the radiation from the sun or from the surface of the earth in the principal CO2 absorption bands.
 (Data from ref.
 [1], page 93; original data are from Howard et al [21] and Goody [22]).